 Lighting can make or break a photograph.
-If you have experienced images that look very dark, too light, or totally washed out, when shooting in manual, there is something you can do to improve the lighting quality of your photographs.
-If you don’t normally shoot in aperture priority mode, you will appreciate the following tips to improve your lighting.
+If you have experienced images that look very dark, too light, or totally washed out, when shooting in manual, there is something you can do to improve the exposure of your photographs.
+If you don’t normally shoot in aperture priority mode, you will appreciate the following tips to improve your exposure.

 How Aperture Priority Works

 In the aperture priority mode, the exposure gives priority to the aperture setting, and the shutter speed will automatically adjust.
 Apertures are described with f-numbers, called f-stops, and they tell you how open or closed the aperture is.
 A large f-stop indicates a smaller aperture and vice-versa.
 If you set your aperture at f/8, the shutter speed will adjust automatically.
-If after a few pictures you need to open the aperture wider for a shallow depth of field (the area of the image that remains in focus) you might select f/2, which allows in a greater amount of light.
+If after a few pictures you need to open the aperture wider for a shallow depth of field (the area of the image that remains in focus) you might select f/4, which allows in a greater amount of light.
 Once again the shutter speed will automatically adjust.
-The three main benefits of using aperture priority mode are sharpness, depth of field, and light.

 When you are shooting landscapes, you generally have a foreground and background.
-There may also be content in the middle that you want in focus.
-A wide aperture is necessary, and you may select f/16.
-This will keep the entire image in focus and is also helpful when you don’t have a tripod handy.
+Usually you will want the entire image in focus.
+In order to accomplish this, a small aperture is necessary, and you may select an aperture of f/8 or higher.
+This will help keep the entire image in focus and having a tripod with you can be handy, as you will require a slower shutter speed at these apertures.

-When you are shooting portraits, you need a light source.
-You may choose natural, ambient, or flash.
-You can try various aperture settings, but f/8 is perfect for nice sharp portraits.
+When you are shooting portraits, you may choose natural, ambient, or flash, when lighting your subject.
+You can try various aperture settings, but an aperture of around f/2.8 is perfect for nice sharp portraits, which creates a shallow depth of field.

 Shallow Depth Of Field